sissaschool/elementpath/README.rst

 .. elementpath-introduction

-The proposal of this package is to provide XPath 1.0 and 2.0 selectors for Python's ElementTree XML data structures, both for the standard ElementTree library and for the `lxml.etree <http://lxml.de>`_ library.
+The proposal of this package is to provide XPath 1.0, 2.0 and 3.0 selectors for ElementTree XML data structures, both for the standard ElementTree library and for the `lxml.etree <http://lxml.de>`_ library.

-For `lxml.etree <http://lxml.de>`_ this package can be useful for providing XPath 2.0 selectors, because `lxml.etree <http://lxml.de>`_ already has it's own implementation of XPath 1.0.
+For `lxml.etree <http://lxml.de>`_ this package can be useful for providing XPath 2.0/3.0 selectors, because `lxml.etree <http://lxml.de>`_ already has it's own implementation of XPath 1.0.